y-games-hello/ultimate-base-project-docs/Documentation/manual/services/factory.md

 - Are non-abstract
 - Have a public parameterless constructor

-> ✅ You do NOT need to manually register them.

 ---

-## 3. Injecting Dependencies into Your Objects
+### 3. Injecting Dependencies into Your Objects

-To apply your custom logic to an object:
+To run injection process on the object call:

 ```csharp
 Services.Get<FactoryService>().InjectDependency(myObject);